Bichesq/Tina-Education/README.md

 and the errors were resolved.
 I will now try to figure out how to get the prisma adapter to work with next-auth, so that I can use the database to store the user data, but at the same time be able to use the next-auth session.

 It turned out that the issue was with missmatch between the database schema and the data sent to create the user.
 I had to update the database schema to match the data being sent to create the user.
 I also had to update the next-auth options to use the prisma adapter, and now everything works well - at sign in, the user is created in the database and the session is created with the user data.
 I can now use the prisma client to query the database and get the user data.

+3. I had issues when attempting to submit manuscript data to the database.
+I was getting the error:
+The error TypeError: Cannot read properties of undefined (reading 'create') at prisma.manuscript.create

+SOLUTUION:
+Apparently, there was an issue with the prisma client.
+It turned out the custom output '.generated/prisma' was the issue.
+I commented out the line of code in the prisma.schema file: and ran the 'npm prisma generate' command.
+This generated the default output in the node_modules/@prisma/client directory.
+I then updated the import statement in the prisma.ts file to import the prisma client from the default output directory. it worked well after that.
+I was able to submit the manuscript data to the database without any issues.